This module is not currently running.

 This module examines the writing produced during one of the most exciting periods of English history.
 During the seventeenth century there were two revolutions and huge constitutional changes.
 It witnessed a significant widening of political and literary classes.
 On this module we will read a variety of canonical and non-canonical writing from 1603 to 1688 with the aim of finding out how works produced in different historical conditions commented on and intervened in these major ideological and intellectual upheavals.

-The module will be organised into four thematic areas: Place, Time, Politics, and Difference.
-Each thematic unit is structured chronologically and we may address topics like: early modern understandings of the relationship between place, memory, and identity; literary representations of different conceptions of time; the writing of revolutionary political change and apocalypticism; and the increase in women's authorship.
-Each week, we will look at primary texts in light of some contextual further reading from the period (a piece of political theory by Machiavelli, say, or some writing on early modern poetics).
+The module in 2020-21 will be structured chronologically.
+Topics we may address could include: early modern understandings of the relationship between place, memory, and identity; the writing of revolutionary political change and apocalypticism; and the increase in women's authorship.
+Each week, we will look at primary texts in light of some contextual further reading from the period (a translation of a piece of political theory by Machiavelli, say, or some writing on early modern poetics).
 There will also be selected secondary readings each week to help you locate your own critical investigations within the exciting field of seventeenth-century studies.

 Lecture and Seminar Times - TBC